 In the second phase, new subjects were shown videos, of the first subjects learning to reach using the robot arm.
 They were then asked to use the robotic arm.
 The results show that subjects who watched a video of someone else using the arm started roughly 20 per cent farther down the learning curve than those that did not.

 Along with that, FMRI scans reveal the changes in the brain that underlie observational learning.
 The primary motor cortex, the last stop in the brain before motor commands are sent to the spine and to muscles, and the somatosensory cortex (the part of the brain that receives signals from the body), show changes in activity during observation—changes that can be linked to behavioural measures of learning from observing.

 On the theoretical side, this represents a new way to think about how motor learning can occur.

 “There is some common sense to this,” said Gribble.
 “When you want to learn something, you watch someone else do it, but many theoretical models of motor skill learning don’t include this idea.”

 Gribble said the research could provide new basic knowledge that could someday lead to new treatment options for clinicians.
 “If some parts of motor skills can be primed through observation, this may provide a back door to neuroplasticity, for diseases affecting movement such as stroke,” said Gribble.

-The basic science approach of the work supported by the grant is important for CIHR to support, Gribble said.
+The basic science approach is important for CIHR to support, Gribble said.

 “Of course applied and clinical research is important.
 But basic research provides the foundation for clinical advances—basic research is acquiring new knowledge,” said Gribble.
 “Without funding basic research, it is like we are saying we know everything.
 It is often the case that exciting new clinical advances come from exciting new basic research.”